About Rivers Without Borders

 From north to south, these storied mountains-to-sea river systems are the Alsek-Tatshenshini, Chilkat, Taku, Whiting, Iskut-Stikine, and Unuk.
 We work with First Nations, Tribes, commercial fishermen, scientists, community leaders, businesses, conservation advocates, legal and technical experts, media, universities, and others to keep the transboundary region wild and thriving.

 Rivers Without Borders has a team of veteran, highly committed, and well-connected staff and associates in Juneau and Petersburg Alaska, Victoria British Columbia, and northwest Washington.
 We bring additional capacity to our campaigning by contracting technical support, and three advisors generously lend their expertise to our efforts.
 The organization is guided by a Steering Committee representing a wealth of regional conservation experience.
+Rivers Without Borders is fiscally sponsored by Tides Center, a 501(c)(3) non-profit organization.
+The state non-profit disclosure is available here.

 The roots of Rivers Without Borders go back to 1990s efforts to confront a huge copper mine proposal targeting the Alsek-Tatshenshini.